-In the EU, the Single Supervisory Mechanism (the "SSM") designates the European Central Bank (the "ECB") as the competent authority for banking supervision across the euro area.
-In this context, national competent authorities ("NCAs") are the financial services regulatory authorities in each individual EU member state that directly regulate banks in the relevant member state.
-The ECB directly regulates entities designated as "Significant Institutions" and indirectly regulates, through NCAs, entities designated as "Less Significant Institutions" ("LSIs").
-Where the ECB regulates banks, it is not to the exclusion of NCAs.
+In the EU, the European Banking Authority is the agency tasked with implementing a standard set of rules to regulate and supervise banking and certain financial services across all EU countries.
+Under the Single Supervisory Mechanism (the "SSM"), the European Central Bank ("ECB") is designated as the competent authority for banking supervision across the EU, with national competent authorities ("NCAs") as the direct financial services regulatory authorities in each individual EU member state.
+The ECB directly regulates entities designated as "Significant Institutions" and indirectly regulates, through the NCAs, entities designated as "Less Significant Institutions" ("LSIs").